davehaglan/laygo/docs/source/tutorial/tutorial_GDS.md

         For example, the following command will place inst1 (mycell1) at the right side of inst0, on mygrid.
         ```python
+        #pseudo code. modify parameter values for actual use
         inst1 = laygen.relplace(cellname='mycell1', gridname='mygrid', refobj=inst0)
         ```